Heirukichi/Day-Night_Cycle-VXAce/README.md

 More information can be found in the script itself.
 At the same time, the script contains detailed instructions on how to use it.
 Read them carefully.

+#### *IMPORTANT NOTICE*
+If you want to distribute this code, feel free to do it, but provide a link to my website instead of pasting my script somewhere else.